virtual-labs/exp-on-delay-timer-coep/experiment/theory.md

 ### On-Delay Timer (TON)
 It is used when an action is to begin a specified time after the input becomes true.
 Consider an example wherein a certain step in the manufacturing process is to begin 30 seconds after a signal is received from a limit switch.
-The 30 seconds delay is the ON-delay timer’s preset value.
+The 30 seconds delay is the ON-delay timer's preset value.
 The figure below shows a symbolic representation of the timer.

 <center><img src="images/img3.jpg" title="" /></center>